 All PhD students or early career researchers who have been awarded a doctorate in the past two years are invited to submit a poster based on an aspect of their research at the 2022 Harlaxton Medieval Symposium.
 Posters should relate to any aspect of medieval history, art, or literature, and do not necessarily have to align with the theme of the symposium.
 As in previous years, one evening of the symposium will be devoted to displaying the posters and giving delegates the chance to engage with students and ECRs.
 Entrants must have booked to attend the symposium, and will be expected to present on the evening of the competition.
 Those who present posters will be eligible to apply for one of our postgraduate bursaries to help cover travel costs (funds permitting).

-- Posters must be submitted in .pdf format.
+- Posters should be A2 in size and must be submitted in .pdf format.

 - Text should be limited to a maximum of 800 words.